DreamLineLove/DreamLineLove/README.md

 - 🔎 I'm interested in any kind of work — including open-source and non-profit.
 --->

-My name is Clovis, and I'm a Computer Science undergrad.
-I am based in Myanmar (Burma).
+My name is Clovis, and I'm a Computer Science undergrad from Myanmar (Burma).

 <!---